 Colorectal cancer occurs more frequently among people with high-calorie, high-fat diets that are low in important nutrients such as calcium, folic acid and fiber.
 It develops less often in people who eat a low-fat diet that includes fruits, vegetables, whole grains and unprocessed foods.

-The symptoms of colon cancer are often subtle.
+Symptoms of colorectal cancer are often subtle.
 Check with a doctor if you notice the following signs:

 - Pain and tenderness in the lower abdomen